tiffany-elizabeth-gh/tracemyroute/README.md

 Obtaining an API Key from IpInfo is essential for this code to function.
 To obtain your own API key, visit [ipinfo.io](https://ipinfo.io/signup).

-Once you have your own API key, create an api_keys.py file (in .gitignore if you are in Github) and copy/paste the line below into your .py file replacing "abcdefg123456" with your API key.
+Once you have your own API key, update the api_keys.py.template file, filling in the access_token with your API key (be sure to add " " around it), rename the file by removing the .template so that it can be called appropriately and also recognized by gitignore.
+Alternative, you can copy/paste the line below replacing "abcdefg123456" with your API key.
 Be sure to keep the " " around your API key.
 ##
     access_token = "abcdefg123456"